 Candidate sites can be Not-For-Profit organisations, non-government sites (NGOs) or industry associations.

-Entrants are encouraged to provide real-world business metrics but those will not be disclosed without the entrant's written agreement.
+Entrants are encouraged to provide real-world business metrics for assessment by the judges .
+Please note, any commercial information you provide will not be publicly disclosed without the entrant's prior written agreement.